5280Ty/redshift-labs/infra-projects/parrot-laptop/readme.md

 - Repurpose existing hardware to maximize utility and reduce e-waste
 - Install and configure Parrot OS (Security Edition) for pentesting workflows
 - Harden the system for both offensive and defensive operations
-- Integrate with a home lab (VLAN-separated, firewalled, and logged)
+- Integrate with a home lab (VLAN separated, firewalled, and logged)
 - Ensure portability for on-site assessments and wireless audits

 ## Hardware